openPMD/openPMD-standard/EXT_BeamPhysics.md

 where `Z` is the complex field, `f` is the Oscillation frequency, `t` is the time, and `t0` is a reference time.

-Note: To ensure portability, complex data types are to be stored in a group with datasets (or constant record components if the values are constant) labeled "re" for the real part and "im" for the imaginary part.
-Using "re" and "im" datasets is mandated even if the storage format supports native complex numbers.
+Note: To ensure portability, complex data types are to be stored in a group with datasets (or constant record components if the values are constant) labeled "r" for the real part and "i" for the imaginary part.
+Exception: If the storage format supports native complex numbers, use the native storage.
+Note: HDF5 in particular does not have native support for complex numbers.

 `External Fields Group` Attributes
 ----------------------------------